microsoft/iomt-fhir/docs/Configuration.md

     }
 ```

-It is also possible to change the default expression language that will be used:
+It is also possible to explicitly set the default expression language that will be used:

 ```
 "templateType": "CalculatedContentTemplate",